Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Psalms 119:45.
 I will walk in freedom, for I have devoted myself to your commandments.

 Lk 4:18.
 The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
-He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free.
+He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the captives free.

 Mtt 18:32.
 Then the master called the servant in.
 'You wicked servant,' he said, 'I canceled all that debt of yours because you begged me to.